Ministry of Labour, Social, Family Affairs and Integration

 Citizens from European Union (EU) and European Economic Area (EEA) states as well as from Switzerland enjoy unrestricted freedom of movement in Germany and the same rights as Germans.
 They do not require any residence permit.

 Non-EU citizens and non-EEA citizens need a special residence permit which entitles to do business in Hamburg.

 In certain circumstances your business can be funded by the government.
 Feel free to contact the IFB Business Advice Centre to get information about funding queries.
-It advises on funding offers from the Senate of Hamburg, the federal government and the EU.
+It advises on funding offers from the Senate of Hamburg, the German federal government and the EU.